hileamlakB/hileamlakb/README.md

 - 🌱 I’m currently: Working on an exciting newtworking system project, FloodClone
 - 📫 How to reach me: ehmyitayew@college.harvard.edu, [LinkedIn](https://www.linkedin.com/in/hileamlak-mulugeta-yitayew-a8b43317a/)
-- ⚡ Fun fact: I am currently building a computer from a transistor [].
+- ⚡ Fun fact: I am currently building a computer from a transistor [ON HOLD].

 ## Recent Projects